 Other single track trails in Canmore that are frequented by fat bikers are the Horseshoe Loop, the Highline, Guy Lafleur and Loki’s.
 Many of these get a combo of bike and foot traffic so they should be packed down.

 Canmore Nordic Centre has fat biking trails that get groomed and you can rent a fat bike at Trail Sports right at the Nordic Centre.
 If you are a frequent rider at the Nordic Centre in the summer, you’ll find yourself on familiar trails like EKG, Odyssey, and Long Road to Ruin.
+This is one of our favorite Canmore winter activities.

 Fat Biking in Kananaskis